Things To Do

 The Huxter Mills at Sandness is a short walk from the road.

 Previous visitors also recommend kayaking in Shetland and you will find more details on their website.
+Below we have visitors that regularly visit Shetland enjoying a nice day out in their kayaks.

 Boat Trips